Motivation

 - Include the standard plots for position, velocity, and torque with respect to time in the paper.
 For an example, see timeseries.png here.
 These plots are generated after simulation if you use the provided function plot_timeseries(T, X, U).

-- Include the tables for performance and robustness metrics against the baseline controllers made available on the RealAIGym leaderboards.
+- Include the tables for performance metrics against the baseline controllers made available on the RealAIGym leaderboards.

 - Use the following template: IEEEConfig.zip